 Frequently Asked Questions

-While some court appearances and litigation may still require being there in person, these areas have seen increased remote options since 2020.
+While some court appearances and litigation may still require being there in person, most legal services in these practice areas have adapted to remote-friendly setups.

 Do small private law firms offer remote work set-up?